Standish Lawder: Filmography

-Lawder's wife, Ursula, was the daughter of Richard Strauss-Ruppel and Frieda Ruppel, who later married Dadaist artist Hans Richter.
-Lawder died in 2014.

-Inventions

 For the production of his first two films, Runaway and Corridor, Lawder built his own contact printer using an incandescent light bulb housed within a coffee can.
 With it, he would expose his films by manipulating the brightness of the light bulb, then shined the beam it created through the flashlight tube to the film gate of his camera.

+Lawder also used 1950s sex education films on Dangling Participle and animated found footage on Runaway, Raindance and Roadfilm (the latter to the tune of The Beatles "Why Don’t We Do It in the Road?").